willemdekker/willemdekker.github.io/_drafts/time-server.md

 --
 ## Configuration GPSD
 Content of /etc/default/gpsd
+`
 # Default settings for the gpsd init script and the hotplug wrapper.

 # Start the gpsd daemon automatically at boot time
 START_DAEMON="true"

 # Use USB hotplugging to add new USB devices automatically to the daemon
 USBAUTO="true"

 # Devices gpsd should collect to at boot time.
 # They need to be read/writeable, either by user gpsd or the group dialout.

 DEVICES="/dev/ttyS0 /dev/pps0"

 # Other options you want to pass to gpsd
 GPSD_OPTIONS="-n"
+`
 ## Configuration NTP
 Content of /etc/ntp.conf

+`
+# Extra setting to allow for the jitter in transport time of the NEMEA output
 tos mindist 0.5

 #GPS NEMEA sentences. time1 value tuned for my local setup.
 server 127.127.28.0 minpoll 4 maxpoll 4 iburst prefer
 fudge 127.127.28.0 time1 0.107 stratum 14 refid GPSb
 # extra redundant GPSD pps logging
 server 127.127.28.2 minpoll 4 maxpoll 4
 fudge 127.127.28.2 stratum 1 refid GPSd
 # flag3 1 to enable kernel PPS
 # flag4 1 added for logging
 server 127.127.22.0 minpoll 4 maxpoll 4
 fudge 127.127.22.0  refid PPS flag3 1 flag4 1 stratum 1
+`